polterguy/magic.data.common/README.md

 select * from 'table1' where 'table1'.'neq' = @0 limit 25
 ```

-As you can see, the `\neq` is interpreted as a column name, and not a `neq` operator.
-And since the equality operator
+As you can see, the `\neq` is interpreted as a column name, and not a `neq` operator, and since the equality operator
 is the default selected if no operator is supplied, the comparison operator becomes `=`.

 You can also escape columns entirely, if you for instance have a column that contains a `.` in its name,